+Episcopal polity

-Episcopal polity Episcopal polity means that local church congregations are guided by direction from a central authority, be it an anointed person, as in the Catholic form, or an elected committee, as in the Presbyterian form.
+Episcopal polity means that local church congregations are guided by direction from a central authority, be it an anointed person, as in the Catholic form, or an elected committee, as in the Presbyterian form.
 The central authority controls resources, from which clergy are salaried.
-The center governs each congregation, whose sole accountability and communication line is to the center.
+The center governs each congregation, whose sole accountability and com-munication line is to the center.
 The center has authority over the planning, schedule, strategies, style, properties, and so forth for each congregation.

-To understand the episcopal system, you have to go to a society for which it is built, one in which church and state are united.
-The church is a department of the state.
-Membership is coterminous with citizenship.
-Evangelism is not considered necessary.
-Your taxes support the church.
-It's something like agriculture in Russia under Stalin, or the American public schools.8

-People have to attend the church assigned them according to their location.
+To understand what is really going on in the episcopal system, you have to realize that it was built for a society in which there is only one church.
+As Christian society modernized, the church became a department of the state.
+Membership became coterminous with citizenship.
+Evangelism was not necessary.
+Taxation supported the church.
+People by law had to attend the church assigned them according to their location.
 This is called the parish system.
-Only the state-certified clergy give the message, multiply sacramental objects and officiate liturgical events.
-Episcopal polity is world affirming, hierarchically governed, property-centric, and non-conversionist with a strenuously guarded liturgy.
-Such churches tend to have few young leaders.
-They stand on the assumption that one remains with the church into which they were born.
+Only the state-certified clergy could give the message, multiply sacramental objects and officiate liturgical events.
+It was like agriculture in Russia under Stalin, or the American public schools.
+[9]

+Episcopal polity leads to a church culture that is world affirming, property-centric, and non-conversionist with a strenuously guarded liturgy.
+Such churches tend to have few young leaders and no innovation.
 Churches with this polity do not, and I believe cannot, expand in a free society.